 USEF’s SafeSport Policy and the rules that govern it have been created to protect all athletes from misconduct.
 Recognizing the signs and behaviors associated with abuse will help all of us to prevent it.
 In addition, the training covers information on reporting, and under Federal Law, we all have a mandate to report any reasonable suspicion of sexual misconduct with a minor.

 No. A parent signing an entry blank is not required to be a USEF Member.
-We encourage all parents to take the free SafeSport Parent’s Training and to become USEF Members in order to stay informed.
 However, if you are a parent who is a USEF Competing Member 18-years-old and older you must complete the training.

 Yes, the horse is ineligible to compete unless the horse is listed as owned by a farm.
 If the owner of the horse has an active USEF Competing Membership and is also 18-years-old and older, they are required to take the SafeSport Training.
 A horse with an owner who does not have an active USEF Competing Membership will not be eligible to accrue USEF points.
 A horse entered under an owner who is on the SafeSport Ineligibility List is ineligible to compete at USEF-sanctioned competitions.